amankushwaha0606/imageAnnotationTool/README.md

 With the Image Annotation Tool, you can easily create boundaries on images in different colors.
 Just select a color from the input color box before making boundaries.

-### 2. Move and Edit Boundaries
+### 2. Move, Edit, and Remove Boundaries

-Take control of your annotations by moving the entire rectangle or adjusting its boundaries.
+You can just take control of your annotations by moving the entire rectangle or adjusting its boundaries.
 Here's how:
 - Create a boundary using the mouse and save it.
 - Click on the edit button to make further adjustments or drag it.
 - You can select individual sides to fine-tune your annotations.
+- Just select any boundary after clicking on the Edit button.
+Then click remove to delete any boundary.

 ### 3. Input Fields to Edit